kalebpederson/nunit.dependencyinjection/Readme.md

 scenarios.

 # Warning
-Good unit tests shouldn't need dependency injection.
-If you need dependency injection in unit tests then consider whether the design of the system needs to change.
+Good unit tests shouldn't need to inject dependencies into the test fixture.
+If you need dependency injection into a test fixture in unit tests then consider whether the design of the system could be changed in such a way that the system under test can be easily unit tested without that need.

 From here on out it is assumed that the purpose for dependency injection within tests has been validated and is appropriate.

 # API Stability
 In accordance with semantic versioning, all versions prior to 1.0 are assumed